 From this rather bleak view emerged concepts like aquaponics, the integration of hydroponics and aquaculture, and bioshelters, two areas pioneered by New Alchemy in its heyday.
 Aquaponics has survived to the present, but its structure template is embedded in the fabric of modern petro-technology, plastics in particular.
 Bioshelters, famously portrayed by NAI’s Prince Edward Island Ark, never took off.
 The idea of humans co-mingling in a biosphere with fish tanks, algae, and lettuce plants was not many people’s idea of a dream home.
 Geodesic domes also flourished for a while before turning passé for the same reason.

-In a similar vein, a joint report issued in 2009 by the French National Institute for Agricultural Research (INRA), and the Centre for International Cooperation in Agronomic Research for Development (CIRAD), both headquartered in Paris, attempts to sketch out contemporary scenarios and challenges for the future of food.
+In a similar prognostic vein, a joint report issued in 2009 by the French National Institute for Agricultural Research (INRA), and the Centre for International Cooperation in Agronomic Research for Development (CIRAD), both headquartered in Paris, attempts to sketch out contemporary scenarios and challenges for the future of food.
 The report, titled Agrimonde, employs a combination of research and foresight studies, based on 30+ million statistics mostly from the United Nations Food and Agriculture Organization (UN FAO) since the 1960s to date.
 According to its creators, Agrimonde predicts a rosy outlook for global farming: The world should be able to feed its burgeoning population in considering two scenarios.
 The first scenario, called “Agrimonde I,” stresses ecological preservation as a condition of feeding the world.
 The second scenario, dubbed “Agrimonde GO” (Global Orchestration) gives priority to trade and economic growth over environmental protection.
 The Agrimonde I scenario, based on a food intake, daily, of at least 3,000 kilocalories (kcal) in all regions of the world, including 500 kcal of animal origin, would require an increase of just 30% in plant calorie output along with substantial cuts in food consumption in some countries and a big increase in others; whereas, the Agrimonde GO scenario would require 84% more in plant calorie output, assuming that present non-convergent (i.e. unequal) regional dietary trends will continue in the future.
 The figure of 3,000 kcal is the current world average for food intake, daily, with averages of 4,000+ kcal per day in the industrialized countries within the Organization for Economic Cooperation and Development (OECD) aggregate (Agrimonde divides the world into six aggregate regions based on production, trade, and bio-resources), to less than 2,500 kcal per day in sub-Saharan Africa.
 Unfortunately, the report does not say how such a global re-balance of food intake might be achieved, but Agrimonde I assumes that we don’t all have to become vegetarians, which is a relief.

 One unexpected, if not totally startling, finding of Agrimonde is that African agriculture output doubled between 1961 and 2000, growing annually by 1.63%.
-Saying that, African productivity remains the lowest, averaging 10,000 kilocalories per hectare (kcal ha–1) compared with 20,000 kcal ha–1 globally and 25,000 kcal ha–1 in Asia.
+That being said, African productivity remains the lowest, averaging 10,000 kilocalories per hectare (kcal ha–1) compared with 20,000 kcal ha–1 globally and 25,000 kcal ha–1 in Asia.
 In fact, Agrimonde shows that the annual growth rate of crop yields for the Asian aggregate roughly corresponds to its population growth.
 In contrast, agricultural output in the Former Soviet Union (FSU) republics increased annually by 0.34% over the same period.
 Not coincidentally, the population in the FSU has remained nearly flat.
 What are we to conclude?

 Neo-Malthusians like John Todd always assumed that population growth must inevitably lead to systemic crashes, as exemplified by lemmings, prairie dogs, or Streptococcus bacilli, in culture, outstripping resources with advancing fecundity.
 This has not happened yet.
 That humans do not behave like bacteria, or even prairie dogs, is obvious; but therein lays the fatal logical flaw.
 In fact, Agrimonde suggests that, in some cases, human population growth may actually stimulate innovation and consequently, food production (among other non-food technology products).
 Perhaps there’s some profound, deeper meaning to the old adage “necessity is the mother of invention”.
 In the event, I’m going with the premise that human population growth is not necessarily bad for the planet; it’s how we live, collectively, that matters.
 Of course, poverty is still a serious problem in the world, but this is because of war and other natural disasters, trade and politics sensitive costs associated with food distribution, food wastage and food chain inefficiency, speculation, and lack of purchasing power, not because we can’t produce enough to feed the world.
 Still, food production must increase and a question looms: What will it take to feed the world in 2050 and beyond?